supsi-dacd-isaac/krangpower/docs/source/log.rst

 krangpower mantains two different logs that can be useful for debugging purposes.

-In Windows, they can be found under:
+By default, in Windows, they can be found under:

 .. code::